 Sales of manufactured products are recognized when products are delivered to the customer, which is also the moment when control of the products is transferred, and when there is no unfulfilled obligation that could affect the customer's acceptance of the products.
-Delivery occurs when the products have been shipped to the specific location, the risks of loss have been transferred to the customer and has accepted the products in accordance with the sales contract.
+Delivery occurs when the products have been shipped to the specified location, the risks of loss have been transferred to the customer and the customer has accepted the products in accordance with the sales contract.
 Revenue from custom refining activities, often referred to as tolling, is recognized when services are rendered, at a point in time.

 Accounts receivable are recognized when the products are delivered or services are rendered, as this is the point in time that the consideration is unconditional because only the passage of time is required before the payment is due.
 The Company does not expect to have any contracts where the period between the transfer of the promised products or services to the customer and payment by the customer exceeds one year.
 As a consequence, the Company does not adjust any of the transaction prices for the time value of money.
-Cash payments received or advances due pursuant to contractual arrangements are recorded as deferred revenue until all of the foregoing conditions of revenue recognition have been met.